-- (a) analyse and interpret visual data in a theoretically aware manner - (b) demonstrate a comprehensive understanding of research methods and techniques used by historians of art and architecture. - (c) demonstrate how to use various methods and research techniques in the process of interpreting data, and to use them effectively in their own work. - (d) use the scholarly literature to develop their own research. - (e) evaluate critically art and architectural historical research and research methods and their applicability different to research problems and questions - (f) structure complex arguments
+- demonstrate how to use various methods and research techniques in the process of interpreting data, and to use them effectively in their own work. - use the scholarly literature to develop their own research. - 5. evaluate critically art and architectural historical research and research methods and their applicability to different research problems and questions - 6. structure complex arguments